What Is Scale?

 A fine media is mixed with air pressure and blown at the “scale” at a certain pressure.
 The “media” pings the scale particles vibrating them and forcing them to release their hold.

-Most tile can be cleaned this way, but occasionally we run into a “softer ” tile, which may not allow us to clean it this way.
-Scalebusters reserves the right to not proceed with the work, if the tile is too soft.
-There are other alternatives, however which we will suggest.
-Sometimes we can test a small section of the tile and see what would be best.
+Most tile can be cleaned this way, but occasionally there is a “softer ” glaze tile, which may not allow it to cleaned this way.
+The tech may reserve a right to not proceed with the work if the glaze tile is too soft.